MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 ### A managed upgrade for an organization that is already using Teams in Islands mode

-If some users in your organization are already actively using Teams in Islands mode, you probably do not want to remove functionality from existing users.
+If some users in your organization are actively using Teams in Islands mode, you probably do not want to remove functionality from existing users.
 Therefore, an extra step is required before changing the tenant-wide policy.
 The solution is to “grandfather” these existing active Teams users into Islands mode, before setting the tenant-wide policy to SfbWithTeamsCollab.
-Once you’ve done that, you can proceed with deployment as above, however, you’ll have two source populations of users who are moving to TeamsOnly:  the users who were active in Teams will be in Islands mode, and the remaining users will be in SfbWithTeamsCollab mode.
-You can progressively shift these users over to TeamsOnly mode.
+Once you’ve done that, you can proceed with deployment as above, however, you’ll have two groups of users who are moving to TeamsOnly:  the users who were active in Teams will be in Islands mode, and the remaining users will be in SfbWithTeamsCollab mode.
+You can progressively move these users to TeamsOnly mode.

 1. Find users who are active in Teams as follows: